 MOD B/18/13#10931

-11 c) The Members, where appropriate, shall cooperate in implementing the International Telecommunication Regulations (for interpretation, also see Resolution No. 2).
+11 c) The Member States and operating agencies, where appropriate, shall cooperate in implementing the International Telecommunication Regulations.

 Reasons: The correct scope for this provision is Operating Agencies, as there are specific provisions within the ITRs that are targeted towards a broader public than ROAs.
 Furthermore, Operating Agencies involve ROAs.